Organotellurium chemistry

-Organotellurium chemistry describes the synthesis and properties of chemical compounds containing a carbon-tellurium chemical bond.
-Organotellurium chemistry is a lightly studied area, in part because of the few applications.
+Organotellurium chemistry describes the synthesis and properties of organotellurium compounds, chemical compounds containing a carbon-tellurium chemical bond.
+Organotellurium chemistry is a lightly studied area, in part because of it having few applications.

 Functional groups

-The Te analogues of common organosulfur and organoselenium functional groups are known.
+The tellurium analogues of common organosulfur and organoselenium functional groups are known.
 Tellurols are however unstable with respect to oxidation to the ditellurides.
 Commonly encountered organotellurium compounds are diorganomono- and ditellurides, R2Te and (RTe)2, respectively.
-Two other families of organoTe(IV) compounds are well developed: R4−xTeClx and the telluroxides (R2TeO).
+Two other families of organotellurium(IV) compounds are well developed: R4−xTeClx and the telluroxides (R2TeO).

 Synthesis and reactions

-Reduced organoTe compounds
+Reduced organotellurium compounds

-Reduced organoTe compounds are commonly obtained from NaHTe and lithium telluride:
+Reduced organotellurium compounds are commonly obtained from NaHTe and lithium telluride: